FP Crown LogoFP Crown Logo

 Mixed Items

-If you're offering multiple items, like a little mini collection, group orders are perfect.
-People can pick what they want—one item, two, or all of them.
+If you're offering multiple items, like shirts, sweatpants, and hats, for a mini PR collection, group orders are perfect.
+People can pick what they want - one item, two, or all of them.

 How Will a Group Order Solve My Problem?

 If you’ve ever tried to collect 20 hoodie sizes and track Venmos in your chapter group chat, you know how fast merch chaos hits.
 A group order solves all of that.
-No spreadsheets, no payment chasing, no “wait, did I already send you my size?” drama.
+No spreadsheets, no payment chasing, no “wait, did I collect all the right sizes for everyone?” drama.

 Everyone orders and pays individually (with their own card, just like any online store), and the Fresh Prints Group Order Tool handles everything for you.